DanaMW/StrangeScript/README.md

 The original was a mIRC script.

 Transend AdiIrc (new)
-Transend AdiIrc - Has it's own repo now.
+Transend AdiIrc - Will have it's own repo.

 @author Dana L. Meli-Wischman